pytroll/satpy/doc/source/pp.rst

 =======================

-Creating a scene object can be done calling the `create_scene` function of a factory, (for example :meth:`mpop.satellites.GenericFactory.create_scene`).
+Creating a scene object can be done calling the `create_scene` function of a factory, (for example :meth:`satpy.satellites.GenericFactory.create_scene`).

-The reader is refered to the documentation of the :meth:`mpop.scene.SatelliteInstrumentScene` for a description of the input arguments.
+The reader is refered to the documentation of the :meth:`satpy.scene.SatelliteInstrumentScene` for a description of the input arguments.

-Such a scene object is roughly a container for :class:`mpop.channel.Channel` objects, which hold the actual data and information for each band.
+Such a scene object is roughly a container for :class:`satpy.channel.Channel` objects, which hold the actual data and information for each band.

 Loading the data
 ================

-Loading the data is done through the :meth:`mpop.scene.SatelliteInstrumentScene.load` method.
+Loading the data is done through the :meth:`satpy.scene.SatelliteInstrumentScene.load` method.
 Calling it effectively loads the data from disk into memory, so it can take a while depending on the volume of data to load and the performance of the host computer.
 The channels listed as arguments become loaded, and cannot be reloaded: a subsequent call to